All Episodes

 It makes you feel unwanted, so you don't go out for things.

-You chose it shows you that you don't have the effort or you don't have what it takes to go up in this country because they don't want you here.
+It shows you that you don't have the effort or you don't have what it takes to go up in this country because they don't want you here.

-You're not good enough as well.
+You're not good enough as a woman.

 So why would you let somebody that is so stupid that they would say something so ignorant dictate your behavior in any way?

-I'm not letting them detect the people.
+I'm not letting them detect you.

 If that's what everyone thinks, they don't want you to go up in this country.

-And I cannot applaud that.
+And I can applaud that.

 My mother was a single mother, worked three jobs my whole life.